 Where was I?
 Oh.
 Right.
 Tango and Ass.
 Wait.
 No. Slumber Party Massacre.
 Okay.
 So yeah, girls in house, killer comes to screw them with his drill.
 Despite the fact that the killer is an ordinary dude with no mask—just a cool denim jacket, jeans, and red shirt—his pervy expressions and lurking in bushes works.
 Yet we’re rarely scared by him.
 The number of bogus jump scares is out of control.
 We’re repeatedly bombarded by POVs of someone coming up on a pretty young thang, a hand reaching out to grab her, and it turning out to be some asshole kid just playing a prank.
 Of course, we also get the standard pussy scare.
 Actually, we get a lot of them, but only one of them is a cat.

-There’s plenty of fun to be had watching.
+There’s plenty of other fun to be had as well.
 Kool Aid spotting.
 Pringles spotting.
 A character literally saying “Maybe we should split up.”
 A blackout.
 Thunder and lightning.
 A body in a fridge.
 A neighbor hacking up snails with a cleaver.
 An attempt at chasing after the killer with a circular saw…that’s plugged in to a wall.
 And the realization that LINDA was so smart in Halloween when she said that she always forgets her books on purpose, because when LINDA in Slumber Party Massacre goes back to school to get books she forgot, well, you can guess what happens.
 By the way, Linda is played by b-movie scream queen Brinke Stevens.

 SLUMBER PARTY MASSACRE II (1987)

 Anyway, Crystal and the rest of The Bangles—at least, that’s who they look like when they’re jamming in the garage—go to a summer home for tons of fun.
-Some of their male friends sneak up, watch through the window as dirty pillows come out and a dirty pillow fight starts, at which point one of the boys delivers one of the best slasher lines ever: “I didn’t know girls really did this stuff!”
+Some of their male friends sneak up and watch through the window as dirty pillows come out and a dirty pillow fight starts, at which point one of the boys delivers one of the best slasher lines ever: “I didn’t know girls really did this stuff!”